TURKS AND CAICOS ISLANDS

 own convictions.

-(4) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of subsection
+(4) Nothing in any law or done under its authority shall be held to contravene subsection (3) to the extent that it is reasonably

-(3) to the extent that the law in question makes provision requiring private schools, as a condition of their being allowed to operate and
+justifiable in a democratic society and to the extent that the law in question makes provision requiring private schools, as a condition of

-on terms no more onerous than are applicable to schools established by a public authority, to satisfy—
+their being allowed to operate and on terms no more onerous than are applicable to schools established by a public authority, to

-(a) such minimum educational standards (including standards relating to the qualifications of teaching staff and other staff) as may be
+(a)such minimum educational standards (including standards relating to the qualifications of teaching staff and other staff) as may be

 prescribed by or under that or any other law; and

-(b) such minimum standards imposed in the interests of public order, public morality or public health as may be so prescribed,
+(b)such minimum standards imposed in the interests of public order, public morality or public health as may be so prescribed.

 Protection of freedom of expression

-interference with his or her correspondence or other means of communication.
+with his or her correspondence or other means of communication.

-(2) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section
+(2) Nothing in any law or done under its authority shall be held to contravene this section to the extent that it is reasonably justifiable in

-legal proceedings, preventing the disclosure of information received in confidence, maintaining the authority and independence of the
+proceedings, preventing the disclosure of information received in confidence, maintaining the authority and independence of the

 courts, regulating telephony, telegraphy, posts, wireless broadcasting, television or other means of communication or regulating public